Skip to main content

 This inflation-adjusted savings calculator shows you two numbers side by side: how many dollars you'll accumulate (nominal value) and what those dollars will actually purchase in today's terms (real value).
 The gap between them is what inflation quietly takes.

 Most people plan only in future dollars.
 They aim for $500,000 or $1,000,000 without realizing that at 3% annual inflation, today's million becomes roughly $550,000 in purchasing power over 20 years.
-Understanding this difference helps you set targets that actually support the lifestyle you want, not just a number that sounds impressive.
+That difference should shape your target, because a savings goal only matters if the future buying power still supports the life you want.

 How the Math Works